 Healing Place of New Hanover County

 New Hanover County is constructing The Healing Place of New Hanover County, a peer-led residential drug and alcohol recovery facility, that will be located on Medical Center Drive.
-Construction is anticipated to begin in February 2021 with a tentative completion date of April 2022.
+Construction began in early 2021 and it is tentatively scheduled to be complete in the fall of 2022.

 The Healing Place will be based on a recovery model that originated at The Healing Place of Louisville, Kentucky, and will offer 100 beds to men and 100 beds to women seeking treatment for addiction.
 It will be the only peer-led residential recovery program in Southeastern North Carolina to provide treatment to both men and women at no cost to the individual.